gregnazario/aptos-core/aptos-move/framework/aptos-token-objects/doc/aptos_token.md

 # Module `0x4::aptos_token`

-This defines a minimally viable token for no-code solutions akin to the original token at 0x3::token module.
+This defines a minimally viable token for no&#45;code solutions akin to the original token at 0x3::token module.
 The key features are:
-* Base token and collection features
+&#42; Base token and collection features
-* Creator definable mutability for tokens
+&#42; Creator definable mutability for tokens
-* Creator-based freezing of tokens
+&#42; Creator&#45;based freezing of tokens
-* Standard object-based transfer and events
+&#42; Standard object&#45;based transfer and events
-* Metadata property type
+&#42; Metadata property type

 -  [Resource `AptosCollection`](#0x4_aptos_token_AptosCollection)